The Book Report Network

 TBRN also conducts research projects — everything from targeted audience/title-based focus groups with our “Sneak Peek” Early Reader Online Focus Groups and Reader/Market Surveys on a myriad of topics.
 Each represent an opportunity to get quality feedback directly from readers.

-In 2016 I expanded my range of speaking engagements with keynote presentations, programming for book groups at the Miami Book Fair, author interviews and numerous library and women’s group events talking about books and authors.
+My speaking engagements have include keynote presentations, programming for book groups at the Miami Book Fair, author interviews and numerous library and women’s group events talking about books and authors.
 You can read more about these programs here.